anderssonlab/PRIME/README.md

+# PRIME '

-# PRIME - regulatory element analysis using transcription initiation data
+### PRIME - regulatory element analysis using transcription initiation data

 Using CAGEfightR as a base, PRIME gathers a suite of functions for